mraghu1/shoppin_assignment/README.md

 Image Similarity Search: Utilizes cosine similarity on latent vectors to find visually similar images.

-Evaluation Metrics: Precision@k, Recall@k, and Retrieval Accuracy@k are calculated to evaluate the performance of the similarity search.
+Evaluation Metrics: Precision, Recall, and Retrieval Accuracy are calculated to evaluate the performance of the similarity search.

 Visualization: Displays query images along with the top-k most similar images.